 If you find yourself in the first scenario, consider the offer.
 Is the new number a substantial raise based on your current salary?
 If so, feel free to take it.
 No need to push any further than we have to.

 If you find yourself in the second scenario, you’ll need a bit of a trump card.
 The best route is to present the data you’ve found in a respectful fashion and ask them to reconsider one last time.

 First, round up all the data you can find on the salaries using Glassdoor and Paysa:

 - How low is the smallest salary submitted?

 - How many salaries are in the 0-25% range vs. the 50%+ range?

 You want to build a case around the fact that the salary they offered is low and that it appears to be an outlier when compared to the other salaries they’ve offered for the same position.

 Next, you want to have a copy of your proposed solutions that you drafted up at the beginning of the interview process.
 If you’re not familiar, I break down exactly what that is and why it’s helpful (for avoiding online application portals, for crushing the interview process and for negotiation) in my post How To Get A Job Anywhere With No Connections.

-“[Name], thanks so much for the information around the position.
+Thanks so much for the information around the position.
 I really appreciate it!
 I mentioned that I did some research and I wanted to share what I found.
 From ~25 submissions, the average salary for this position appears to be $XXX,XXX.
 Additionally, the lowest salary in the range is $YYY,YYY however almost 70% of the salaries are at least $30,000 higher.
-I am curious as to why this salary is much lower than the average that you are paying other people for this position.
+I am curious as to why…

 Now, a little voice in the back of your head may be saying “but what if they take my offer away!”